Kirsch: Serving

-Kirschwasser is usually imbibed neat.
+Kirschwasser is usually drunk neat.
 It is traditionally served cold in a very small glass and is taken as an apéritif.
 It is an important ingredient in fondue.
 People in the German-speaking region where it originated usually serve it after dinner, as a digestif.

 Kirschwasser is used in some cocktails, such as the Ladyfinger, the Florida, and the Rose.

 High-quality kirschwasser should be served around 16 C, warmed by the hands as with brandy.

 Origin and production

 Because morellos were originally grown in the Black Forest regions of Germany, kirschwasser is believed to have originated there.

-Kirschwasser is colourless because it is either not aged in wood or is aged in barrels made of ash.
-It may have been aged in paraffin-lined wood barrels or in earthenware vessels.'

-Rivals in producing high quality "Kirsch" are Switzerland and Elsass (Alsace), the latter even has a kirschwasser route ("Route-du-pays-du-kirsch"), and other quality cherry production german speaking areas like South Tyrolia.
+Kirschwasser is colourless because it is either not aged in wood or was aged in barrels made of ash.
+It may have been aged in paraffin-lined wood barrels or earthenware vessels.
+Rivals in producing high quality "Kirsch" is Switzerland and Alsace; the latter even has a kirschwasser route, and other quality cherry-production, German-speaking areas like South Tyrolia.